bucky2177/dRiftDM/README.md

 ## Notes

-The current version is 0.2.0.
-Compared to the previous version (0.1.1), version 0.2.0 makes greater use of the S3 object system.
-Additionally, it introduces a new method for handling parameters across conditions using “flex_prms” objects.
+Compared to the previous version 0.1.1, versions \>0.2.0 make greater use of the S3 object system.
+Additionally, beginning with version 0.2.0, models use “flex_prms” objects to handle parameters across conditions.

 If you wish to install the older version (0.1.1), you can use: